unicef/publicgoods-accelerator-guide/docs/about-dpgs/what-is-a-dpg.md

 Anyone can [submit a DPG nomination](https://digitalpublicgoods.net/nominate), but we highly recommend that the project owner submits, as they have access to required resources, documentation, and information about the project.

-_For more details on the DPG Nomination process, and what documentation is required, please head to the "DPG Nomination Process" section of the guide._
+_For more details on the DPG Nomination process, and what documentation is required, please head to the "Nominating a DPG" section of the guide._

 ## Digital Public Goods Advocacy Resources